-Lingshan Giant Buddha or Lingshan Buddha, is one of the symbol of Wuxi City located at the northern bank of Taihu Lake.
-This holy land - Lingshan Grand Buddha Scenic Area was got its name after “small Lingshan” by Xuanzang - a famous Chinese Buddhist monk in early Tang Dynasty who made interaction between China and India.
-Built in 1997, the bronze Shakyamuni Buddha at Lingshan stands majestically at 88 meters tall, among which the body of the Buddha is for 79 meters and the lotus flower pedestal is 9 meters.
-Embraced by three hills and facing with Taihu Lake, this great Buddha is friendly smiling, observing all livings and protecting his people.
+Lingshan Giant Buddha or Lingshan Buddha, is one of the symbols of Wuxi City located at the northern bank of Taihu Lake.
+This holy land - Lingshan Grand Buddha Scenic Area gets its name because it is in “small Lingshan”, named by Xuanzang - a famous Chinese Buddhist monk in early Tang Dynasty (A.D.
+618-907).
+Built in 1997, the bronze Shakyamuni Buddha at Lingshan stands majestically at 88 meters tall, among which the body of the Buddha is 79 meters and the lotus flower pedestal is 9 meters.
+Embraced by three hills and facing Taihu Lake, this great Buddha is friendly smiling, observing all livings and protecting his people.

-The majority of the attractions extend along a southeast-northwest axis from the main gate to the Grand Buddha statue with some sights to the east.
-Besides the temples, statues and gardens, you can attend to enjoy some meaningful Buddhist performances.
+The majority of the attractions sit along a southeast-northwest axis from the main gate to the Grand Buddha statue with some sights to the east.
+Besides the temples, statues and gardens, you can also attend some meaningful Buddhist performances.

-According to the Buddhist classic Abhiniskramana-sutra, the Buddha Shakyamuni can speak and walk when he was born.
-A lotus grew and bloom on every step he made when he walked seven steps in the four directions.
-Then, he pointed sky with one hand and pointed ground with another hand and said “I am the honored lord of the world”.
-At this time, there were two pools appeared in the garden and nine dragons appeared in the sky spitting out water to provide water to bath Shakayamuni.
+According to the Buddhist classic Abhiniskramana-sutra, the Buddha Shakyamuni could speak and walk when he was born.
+A lotus grew and bloomed on every step he made when he walked seven steps in the four directions.
+Then, he pointed to the sky with one hand and pointed to the ground with the other hand and said “I am the honored lord of the world”.
+At that time, two pools appeared in the garden and nine dragons appeared in the sky spitting out water to bath Shakayamuni.

-Travelers can enjoy the real scene “Nine Dragon Bathing Shakyamuni” which is not only existed in the legendary story.
-With the Buddhist music starting, the six pieces of lotus flowers is blooming and the 7.2-meter-tall Golden Buddha is appearing with one hand pointing sky and one hand pointing ground.
+Travelers can enjoy the real scene of “Nine Dragon Bathing Shakyamuni” which does not only exist in the legendary story.
+With the Buddhist music starting, the six pieces of lotus flowers are blooming and the 7.2-meter-tall Golden Buddha is appearing with one hand pointing to the sky and the other pointing to the ground.
 The nine dragons are spitting out water for about 10 meters high to bath the sacred Buddha.
-Sometime if weather permits, you can even see the rainbow over the water.
+Sometimes if weather permits, you can even see the rainbow over the water.
 Travelers can even taste the holy water outflowing from the mouths of phoenixes standing around the fountain.
-It is said that the holy water can bring luck and health for you.
+It is said that the holy water can bring luck and health to you.

 Time to Enjoy Nine Dragons Bathing Shakyamuni: 10:00; 11:30; 14:45; 16:45.